w3c-ccg/traceability-interop/docs/tutorials/credentials-issue/README.md

   <dd>The client ID obtained from your OAuth service provider.</dd>
   <dt><code>CLIENT_SCOPE</code></dt>
   <dd>
+    Optional.
 The names of the scopes to request from your OAuth service provider.
-If your OAuth service provider requires that you name the specific scopes that should be included in the auth token, you should provide a value for this variable.
+If your OAuth service provider requires that you name the specific scopes that should be included in the <code>access_token</code> (as Azure does), you should provide a value for this variable.
   </dd>
   <dt><code>CLIENT_SECRET</code></dt>
   <dd>